Delicious Library

-Delicious Library is a digital asset management app for Mac OS X, developed by Delicious Monster to allow the user to keep track and manage their physical collections of books, movies, CDs, and video games.
+Delicious Library was a digital asset management app for Mac OS X, developed by Delicious Monster to allow the user to keep track and manage their physical collections of books, movies, CDs, and video games.

 The software was initially released in November 2004, with $250,000 in sales in its first month.
 Delicious Library 2 was released officially on May 27, 2008, although the final version was available from March 25.

-Delicious Library 3 is available from the Mac App Store and the developers website for Macintosh systems running OS 10.8 or higher.
+Delicious Library 3 was available from the Mac App Store and the developer's website for Macintosh systems running OS 10.8 or higher, until November 2024.

 The software is no longer supported by the authors.
+In November 2024, the APIs used by the app were retired and Shipley pulled the app and the website.